 - I like reality shows and reality cooking shows, like Top Chef

-- I’m a good cook, but I can’t make rice to save my life
+- I’m a very good cook, but I can’t make rice to save my life

-- I thought the Dolphins were smart to pass on Drew Brees and sign Daunte Culpepper
+- At the time, I thought the Dolphins were smart to pass on Drew Brees and sign Daunte Culpepper

 Despite these things, this Fantasy life has been very good to me!